 Spatial Computing for Enterprise: Low-Friction is Key

 Ultraleap’s hand tracking comes integrated with Varjo’s latest human-eye resolution headsets for professional XR – the XR-3 and VR-3.
-Hannah Limerick, User Research and Insights Lead, looks at why reducing the learning curve is key to unlocking many professional use-cases – and how hand tracking can help.
+In this blog, we look at why reducing the learning curve is key to unlocking professional use-cases – and how hand tracking can help.